NTIA/sigmf-ns-ntia/ntia-algorithm.sigmf-ext.md

 |`time_step`|false|double|seconds|Time step between data points.|

 ### 3.2 FrequencyDomainDetection Segment
-Frequency-domain detection algorithms are applied to discrete Fourier transforms of gap-free IQ time series captured at a single frequency.
+Frequency-domain detection algorithms are applied to discrete Fourier transforms of gap-free IQ time series.
+The IQ time series can be measured at a single center frequency, a set of center frequencies, or a scan of center frequencies.
+Scans result in frequency-domain data with a constant frequency step for a span greater than the bandwidth of the signal analyzer, similar to the traditional spectrum analyzer swept-tuned measurement.

 The `FrequencyDomainDetection` has the following properties:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|